sillyash/sillyash/README.md

 ### Also known as Sawano, or Swann Merienne

 Has the ability to learn a lot and not understand a lot.
 Often has headaches when doing algorithm.
-Likes anime.
 Yikes.

 - "How does this work?"
 - "Yeah.
 Me too."

-We don't talk about SwannAtor2005.
+We don't talk about [REDACTED].
 That was a long time ago.